UI practice #4 How to Check if At Least One Checkbox is Selected Using jQuery | jQuery Tutorial for Beginners

-How to check whether atleast one input is selected using jQuery
+How to check whether at least one input is selected using jQuery

 How to check that using jQuery